SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.2.1 Proportion of population that has convenient access to public transport, by sex, age and persons with disabilities

-This target is interpreted to cover research about improving sustainable transport systems, public transport and road safety.
+This target is interpreted to cover research about improving safe sustainable transport of humans in cities.

 This query consists of 3 phrases.